piggy0713/MacKenzie-Strategy/README.md

 ## General info

-This project is a simply repponsive website template
+This project is a simple responsive website template

 ## Live Url